 “I don’t think so.”
 Jay removed his shoes and loosened his dark purple tie as his eyes adjusted to the dim room.
 Virgil Blue sat cross-legged on a king-sized bed.
 Their wheelchair sat in a corner.

-Skyy limped to a rug rolled up against a wall and bid Jay to sit beside Blue on the bed.
+Skyy limped to a rug rolled up against a wall.
 Jay wanted to help handle the heavy rug, but Skyy bid him to sit beside Blue on the bed.
 He swiftly knocked over the rug with his cane and unrolled it with his feet.

 “I did.”
 Jay swallowed.
 “I understand he chased snakes from Sheridan.”

 Jay let his gaze wander the rug.
 Unconsciously, his focus drifted to Virgil Blue’s silver mask.
-Jay had a reflection in both of Blue’s eyes.
+Jay had a reflection in both of the mask’s eyes.
 “Virgil Skyy… Jango… On the islands, you said the dead are reborn.”

 “We cycle in the sand until our souls find the Mountain.”

 “You said no one remembers their past lives.”
 Jay pried his gaze from the mask.
 “Are you sure?”